janewbaldwin/starter-academic/content/authors/sophia-lacambra/_index.md

   url: "https://envsci.barnard.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include X, Y, and Z.
+bio:

+# List each interest with a dash
 interests:
-- Climate Dynamics
-- Extreme Event Risk
+- Extreme Events
-- Climate Modeling
+- Health Impacts

 education:
   courses: